gauntface/web-push-book/src/_content/chapter-03/01-permission-ux.md

 ---
-title: UX of Push on the Web
+title: Permission UX
 ---
-# UX of Push on the Web
+# Permission UX

-Before we move on to how to trigger a push message we should look at some best practice for the UX of requesting permission for a user.
+Before we move on to how to trigger a push message we should look at some best practice for the UX of requesting permission from a user.

 ## The Worst UX